 Apply to Be an Elf!

 Create a class book of Elf Applications.
-Your students can use his/her imaginations to convince you why they’d be a great elf!
+Your students can use their imaginations to convince you why they’d be a great elf!

 Your students will love reading through the applications!
 It’s always one of my most well-worn books in the classroom library.